swati-rajwal/swati-rajwal.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a CS Ph.D. student at Emory University and advised by <a href="https://winshipcancer.emory.edu/profiles/sarker-abeed.php" target="_blank">Prof. Abeed Sarker</a>.
-I am AP - Graduate summer student at <a href="https://www.chip.org/" target="_blank">CHIP</a>, Boston Children’s Hospital / Harvard Medical School, mentored by <a href="https://maimunamajumder.com/" target="_blank">Prof. Maimuna Majumder</a>.
+I'm a CS Ph.D.
+Candidate at Emory University and advised by <a href="https://winshipcancer.emory.edu/profiles/sarker-abeed.php" target="_blank">Prof. Abeed Sarker</a>.
+I am currently a Graduate Research at Oak Ridge National Lab (<a href="https://education.ornl.gov/gro/" target="_blank">GRO</a>) fellow working with <a href="https://www.tirthankarghosal.com/home" target="_blank">Dr. Tirthankar Ghosal</a>.
+Previously, I was an AP - Graduate summer student at <a href="https://www.chip.org/" target="_blank">CHIP</a>, Boston Children’s Hospital / Harvard Medical School, mentored by <a href="https://maimunamajumder.com/" target="_blank">Prof. Maimuna Majumder</a>.
 Before Emory, I was a Researcher at <a href="https://www.c2d3.cam.ac.uk/directory/34851/swati-rajwal" target="_blank">Cambridge</a> University's <a href="https://cbl-website.onrender.com/" target="_blank">Computational and Biological Learning (CBL)</a> Lab with Prof. Mancini.
 I also worked as an RA at Saïd Business School (Oxford University) with <a href="https://enspire.ox.ac.uk/article/natalia-efremova-co-founder-of-deep-planet" target="_blank">Prof. Natalia Efremova</a>.

 My Master's at NSUT was supported by the AICTE PG Scholarship by Govt. of India and I received a <a href="https://www.linkedin.com/feed/update/urn:li:activity:7108505289506627584/" target="_blank">Vice-Chancellor's Gold Medal</a> for academic excellence.
 My industry experience ranges from being a Software Engineer at Eaton Corp. to an intern R&D Senior Analyst at Accenture Tech Lab.